vtghadge/WinAPIRedirector/README.md

 5. TestInjection: sample tool to try DLL injection into the process.

+Config.ini Format:
+===========
 Config.ini: This is a config file and must be present in the product directory.
 DllWinAPIRedirector and ProcessNotification modules use this file.

-Format:
-===========

 [ProcessName]
 Filetest.exe